anuprathi321/Behavorial-Cloning/ReadMe.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 15 as validation accuracy started decreasing thereafter.
+The ideal number of epochs were 15 as validation accuracy started decreasing thereafter.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 To avoid turning at high speed, throttle was decreased for sharp left turns.

 Generators for training and validation data was used in order to avoid loading whole dataset in memory.
-Model was trained on Nvidia's GTx1080 card.
+Model was trained on Nvidia's GTX1080 card.

-With just training on track-1 car is able to complete Jungle track lap with just 3 manual interventions.
+With just training on track-1, car is able to complete Jungle track lap with just 3 manual interventions.
 Since track2 has more elevations and sharp turns more data needs to be captured.

 Future improvements: